gvwilson/thirdbit/src/fiction/bear/index.md

 The prince shrugged.
 "Thanks," he said, his voice breaking again.
 "But Sergeant Gyalpa is really in charge.
 You'll meet him when we get to town.
-And Sergeant Dambu too—she's the troop's magician.
+And Sergeant Inambu too—she's the troop's magician.
 Mostly I just try to stay out of their way."

 "Well, it sounded pretty convincing to me," Noxy said.
 She lowered her